Home > NTFS for Mac Tips

 You only find that you can view the contents stored on the NTFS drives freely, but you can not copy, move, delete, or rename files on the NTFS drive.
 That is to say, any write operation towards the NTFS drive is denied on your Mac.
 This is because of the incompatibility between NTFS and macOS.

-Even if the macOS 13 Ventura/14 Sonoma doesn't support NTFS write just as the previous macOS versions.
-But it doesn't mean you can not write to NTFS drives on Mac, there are still multiple ways out of this trouble to enable NTFS write on Mac.
-Keep reading to gain full read and write access to NTFS on macOS Ventura/Monterey/Big Sur.
+Even if the recent macOS 13 Ventura, macOS 14 Sonoma, and macOS 15 Sequoia don't support NTFS write.
+But there are still multiple ways out of this trouble to enable NTFS write on Mac.
+Keep reading to gain full read and write access to NTFS on macOS.

-The simplest solution to enable NTFS write on Mac is to use professional NTFS for Mac software.
+Maybe you find that you cannot edit an external hard drive on your Mac.
+The simplest solution to enable NTFS to write on Mac is to use professional NTFS for Mac software.
 You just need to pick up an NTFS driver you prefer and install it, then you can read and write to the NTFS drive connected to your Mac without any limitations.

 There are completely free NTFS drivers and paid ones you can choose from.
-Some free NTFS for Mac doesn't support the newer macOS versions such as the Ventura and Monterey, need to run commands in Terminal on Mac, or pose risk to the system environment.
+Some free NTFS for Mac doesn't support the newer macOS versions such as the Sequoia and Ventura, need to run commands in Terminal on Mac, or pose risk to the system environment.
 Therefore, we would like to recommend a cost-effective, easy-to-use, reliable, and risk-free NTFS driver - iBoysoft NTFS for Mac.

 iBoysoft NTFS for Mac will automatically mount the NTFS drive on your Mac in read-write mode.
 You can straightforwardly access the connected NTFS drive to open, view, move, add, delete, edit, and rename files just like you use the NTFS drive on a Windows PC.
 Here's how to use iBoysoft NTFS for Mac to enable NTFS write on Mac: